bitcoin/bitcoin/doc/tor.md

     -seednode=X     SOCKS5.
 In Tor mode, such addresses can also be exchanged with other P2P nodes.

-    -onlynet=onion  Make outgoing connections only to .onion addresses.
-Incoming connections are not affected by this option.
-This option can be specified multiple times to allow multiple network types, e.g. onlynet=onion, onlynet=i2p.
+    -onlynet=onion  Make automatic outbound connections only to .onion addresses.
+                    Inbound and manual connections are not affected by this option.
+                    It can be specified multiple times to allow multiple networks, e.g. onlynet=onion, onlynet=i2p.

 An example how to start the client if the Tor proxy is running on local host on port 9050 and only allows .onion nodes to connect: